European Social Fund

 Plus:

-GCSE: Five GCSEs at Grade 4 (previously grade C) and above, or equivalent, including English.
-Applicants without a Level 2 qualification in Maths should study this alongside this programme
+Five GCSEs at Grade 4 (previously grade C) and above, or equivalent, including maths and English.

 Other qualifications: The ability to communicate fluently, accurately and effectively in professional spoken English (IELTS 7.5 or equivalent)